NATIONAL BARBERSHOP QUARTET DAY

 HOW TO OBSERVE #BarbershopQuartetDay

-Join a barbershop organization or attend one of their events.
-They perform throughout the year and provide excellent (often humorous) entertainment, too!
-Use #BarbershopQuartetDay to post on social media.
+- Attend a barbershop event.
+They host performances throughout the year and provide excellent (often humorous) entertainment, too!

 Educators, visit the National Day Classroom for more information designed for the classroom.